saleor/saleor-docs/docs/api-reference.md

 <td valign="top"><a href="#productvariantupdate">ProductVariantUpdate</a></td>
 <td>

-Updates an existing variant for product
+Updates an existing variant for product.

 </td>
 </tr>